xeon123/KCNA-notes/4 Kubernetes Fundamentals.md

     - You can also view it using `kubectl describe configmap color-configmap`.
 2. **File-based Approach**:

-    - You can create ConfigMaps from files or environment files.
+    - You can create ConfigMap from files or environment files.
     - Example:
         ```bash
         kubectl create configmap color-configmap --from-env-file=filename
         ```

-#### Using ConfigMaps in Pods
+### Using ConfigMaps in Pods

 1. **Using Environment Variables**: